liv-daliberti/grail-simulation/home/raw_data/README.md

 How to regenerate the portfolio report from this snapshot:

-1) Restore artefacts to their original locations (non‑destructive):
+1) Restore artifacts to their original locations (non‑destructive):

    - `rsync -a home/raw_data/models/ models/`
    - `rsync -a home/raw_data/reports/ reports/`